eaciit/pque/README.md

 # pque
-Library to perform job worker pools using Go.
+Library to perform job worker pools using Golang (Go) .

 ## Feature
 - Configurable number of worker